vip32/xtricate.build/readme.markdown

 > .\psake.cmd remotepackageinstall -environment test -nodes dev-srv-1

 ### advanced usage examples
+run the following commands from the `.\build` folder

 > .\psake.cmd spectest -environment test -tags all

-runs all systemtestpackages within the `.\output` folder. the configuration templates are expanded for the specified environment, systemtests can be run anywhere.
+runs all spectest systemtestpackages within the `.\output` folder. the configuration templates are expanded for the specified environment, systemtests can be run anywhere.

 ### the demo solution uses the following tools and technologies :
 * microsoft visual studio 2010